Julius Klausner

 Julius Klausner (born as Jehuda Klausner on March 10, 1874 in Tarnów, Galicia, Austria-Hungary; died on September 8, 1950 in Buenos Aires, Argentina) was the founder of the Leiser shoe company.

 Life

 Klausner was born into a Jewish family in Galicia (Lesser Poland).
 His father was Jakob Klausner.
-Julius (Jehuda) had six siblings, several were involved in the textile trade and departments stores in Germany.
+Julius (Jehuda) had six siblings, and several were involved in the textile trade and departments stores in Germany.
 His brother Otto Klausner also became a shoe merchant (Bottina).
 He grew up in Tarnów, lived briefly in Vienna and came to Berlin in 1889.

 In 1891, he founded a shoe store in Oranienstraße in Berlin-Kreuzberg with his uncle Hermann Leiser.
 From 1898, he was the sole owner after marrying Leiser's daughter Dora.
 They had three daughters.
 Margot became a film producer in Israel.
 Klausner opened further stores and soon became the largest shoe entrepreneur in Berlin.
 His basic business principles were low prices, flexibility and customer friendliness.